079035/079035.github.io/docs/pages/about.md

 Hi I am Jordi :wave:,<br>

-I love working with machine/deep learning, mathematics in finance, and software engineering.<br>
+I love working with deep learning, mathematics in finance, and software engineering.<br>
 I tend of focus on model-bulding and puzzle-like challenges.<br>
 I am also always willing to expose myself to a various types of new fields that interests me (currently: large language models, quantum computing, and generative modeling) :smile:.<br>